Edinburgh-Chemistry-Teaching/Data-driven-chemistry/README.md

-# DDC
+# Data Driven Chemistry

-This will be the readme file for a series of workshop material for an introductory Python course for UG chemistry students.
+This repository features material for an introductory Python course for undergraduate chemistry students.

 ## Authors in alphabetical order:
 - James Cumby